Bromsgrove: Municipal facilities

 Bromsgrove has a public community library situated in the centre of the town.
-The library offers not only books but also music CDs, spoken word, foreign language tapes and videos & DVD for adults and children.
+The library offers not only books but also music CDs, spoken word, foreign-language tapes, and videos and DVDs for adults and children.
 There are 25 computers available with internet access.

 Bromsgrove has a municipal park, Sanders Park.
 Facilities include: basketball courts, tennis courts, a skate park, children's play area and football pitches.
 A bonfire night is held annually with a large fireworks display and fairground rides.
 Other events are held such as big band afternoons featuring bands playing in the bandstand.

-There is a large public leisure centre and sports centre in the town called Bromsgrove Sports and Leisure Centre, formally known as The Dolphin Centre.
+There is a large public leisure centre and sports centre in the town called Bromsgrove Sports and Leisure Centre, formerly known as The Dolphin Centre.
 It has two swimming pools and a large sports hall.
 Numerous activities and clubs are held here, such as the Bromsgrove Swimming Club.
 It is owned by Bromsgrove District Council.
-Formally run by Wychavon Leisure, the management of the centre was handed over to Everyone Active in 2017 as part of a £13.7 million refurbishment and renovation.
+Formerly run by Wychavon Leisure, the management of the centre was handed over to Everyone Active in 2017 as part of a £13.7 million refurbishment and renovation.